 Want some good news?
 That’s the hardest part of this whole recipe.
 The rest is “easy peasy lemon squeezy”!

-Yep, I just did said that, I couldn’t help myself.
+Yep, I just did say that, I couldn’t help myself.

 How Many Servings Are These Keto Mini Lemon Pies?

-The great thing about small desserts is that not only does it keep your calories and carbs within your desire limits by portion control but making smaller desserts avoids a tons of leftovers.
+The great thing about small desserts is that not only does it keep your calories and carbs within your desired limits by portion control but making smaller desserts avoids tons of leftovers.

-I’m not a huge fan of eating the same things over and over so small batch desserts saves me from that and there’s less of a chance for them to spoil if you can’t eat them fast enough.
+I’m not a huge fan of eating the same things over and over so small-batch desserts save me from that and there’s less of a chance for them to spoil if you can’t eat them fast enough.

 As I said earlier in the post, I’m a huge fan of single serving or mini desserts.
 If you are too there are a few on the blog you may want to check out after you finish here.

-In my opinion, these mini lemon pies are the perfect size for for two if you are not looking for a lot of dessert.
-However, you could totally do it as a one person dessert if you don’t want to share!
+In my opinion, these mini lemon pies are the perfect size for two if you are not looking for a lot of desserts.
+However, you could totally do it as a one-person dessert if you don’t want to share!

-This recipe makes 2 mini pies that can be served individual to your guests, or if you want, divided into a total of 4 servings for small tasting of dessert after a meal.
+This recipe makes 2 mini pies that can be served individually to your guests, or if you want, divided into a total of 4 servings for a small tasting of dessert after a meal.